 I didn’t want to miss out on the mozzarella, either.
 The mozzarella really puts the final, perfect touch on the meal.
 The reduced fat mozzarella keeps the calories, fat and points lower, but shredding it on the top and then melting it is perfect.
 It helps to hold all the tomatoes and basil on each chicken breast and allows you to indulge without going overboard.

 WHAT IS BRUSCHETTA?

 Bruschetta is a traditional Italian antipasto, or appetizer.
-It’s typically a grilled bread that is seasoned with olive oil and garlic then served with various toppings.
-The most popular of the toppings is tomatoes, basil, garlic or onion and mozzarella cheese.
+It’s typically a grilled bread that is seasoned with olive oil and garlic and then served with various toppings.
+The most popular toppings are tomatoes, basil, garlic or onion and mozzarella cheese.

 Try this classic Italian antipasto-turned-American-main dish.
 You’ll love the flavors and you’ll especially love how easy it is to prepare!